statamic/docs/content/collections/tags/collection.md

     name: collection
     type: tag part
     description: 'The name of the collection when using the shorthand syntax.
 This is not actually a parameter, but part of the tag itself.
 For example, `{{ collection:blog }}`.'
   -
-    name: show_unpublished
-    type: 'boolean *false*'
-    description: "Unpublished content is, by it's very nature, unpublished.
-That is, unless you show it by turning on this parameter."
-  -
-    name: show_published
-    type: 'boolean *true*'
-    description: 'Setting this to `false` will prevent published entries from being displayed.
-Pairs nicely with `show_unpublished="true"` to only show drafts.'
-  -
     name: show_future
     type: 'boolean *false*'